 The Working Group held its first meeting on October 26, 2017, at which the structure of the report was agreed on.
 Working tasks were distributed among the members of the team concerning the individual chapters that thematically adhered to the evaluation report completed in 2014.
 At the same meeting, the deadline for the completion of the working version of the report was set and the dynamism of the work to be implemented was agreed on.
 Until December 14, 2017, the Working Group held 5 meetings, at which they discussed individual chapters from the report, while the group members agreed on their views concerning the variety of tasks.
 The members of the Working Group consulted the relevant agents about the issues of particular concern in the report's chapters they were working on.
-It was agreed that the self-evaluation report should be submitted to the rector and the members of the Working Group was regularly published on the university's website, so that the wider academic community could also be familiarized with the process of self-evaluation.
+It was agreed that the self-evaluation report should be submitted to the rector and the members of the Senate before it was to be forwarded to the IEP evaluation team.
+The information from the meetings of the Working Group was regularly published on the university's website, so that the wider academic community could also be familiarized with the process of self-evaluation.
 The Self-evaluation Report was presented to the members of the Senate at the session held on April 12th.